-he ( Coach should also be sure to: Let the student talk!
+ne c Loach should also be sure to: Let the student talk!
 Inquire about any needs the student has, particularly if they have an IEP or 504 Plan, and whether the appropriate support services are in place.
 Ask specific questions (e.g., "Is the student meeting twice each week with the speech therapist, as outlined in the IEP?").
 Review the student's attendance thus far, including timeliness and attendance in individual classes.
 It is common for students to attend school regularly but arrive late, skip academic classes, or leave school early.
 The students should be given a chance to express their thoughts and concerns as well.
 Review progress towards graduation and any post-secondary plans - see blue box below.
 Discuss any supports the school has (e.g., afterschool programs, Regents prep, extracurricular activities, etc.), and the student's interests in these activities.
-F THE STUDENT IS IN 10TH GRADE OR ABOVE (OR A SECOND-TIME 9TH GRADER), THE COACH SHOULD ALSO: Discuss the high school graduation goal: What type of degree is the student hoping to earn?
-Options include: Advanced Regents, Regents, Local Degree An alternative degree called a Skills and Achievement Commencement Credential (SACC) is also available for students with significant disabilities.
-Note: a SACC degree is not a high school diploma and cannot be used to apply to college, the military, or trade schools, as the other degrees can.
-Students with IEPs should earn a diploma whenever possible and the SACC should be a last resort.
-(See Appendix F7 High School Graduation Options for Students with Disabilities) With a Local Degree , the young person can pass their Regents exams with a 55 (instead of a 65) This should only be discussed as an option if the student is really struggling to pass and getting discouraged.
-Review the young person's transcript and progress towards graduation with the Guidance Counselor.
-Note: Coaches do not need to discuss the high school graduation goal or type of degree for first-time 9th graders, as all young people should start off aiming for a Regents degree (unless they are already being tracked for an alternative high school degree).
+Assess the school for quality and fit.
+Ideally, that young person received individualized support with the high school selection process while in 8th grade.
+However, students come into foster care at all ages and may not have been assisted with the selection process.
+If a student is struggling with attendance and performance, among the factors influencing this may be the school setting - in some cases, a small transfer high school, for example, may be a better fit than a larger, traditional one.
+(See Fair Futures Program Manual Section 18D)